FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 ### The Pattern:

 We have applied the <b> decorator pattern</b>.
 Using it, we can extend a move behaviour combining it with multiple ones that are wrapped inside it.
+A very good example of this pattern in action is when we capture a piece with a pawn in the 8 th rank, when that happens a call to the promoting move is made, followed by a call to the capturing move follow by the simple move call.

 ### Implementation: